wz414-labs/sfx_vendor_e/README.md

 Setting up [F-Droid](https://f-droid.org) in your local manifest will allow you to pre-install F-Droid, it's Privileged Extension and also the [AuroraStore][aurora-store].

+ - F-Droid: lesser apps but build from source-code which is public available (open source means trust)
+ - F-Droid privileged extension: allows to keep "unknown sources" off (i.e. you can install apps by F-Droid without any changes)
+ - Aurora: Google Play client.
+Only use your account details here when really needed (e.g. paid apps).
+Better choose the *anonymous* access especially when playing around with advanced features like spoofing etc. Apps here comin directly from Google Play which also means the majority is proprietary / closed source and so cannot be verified (same apply when using google play directly, of course)

 Here are the things to do/know:

 `device/<vendor>/<codename>/<device>.mk`: